secretstartups/handbook/offsite/index.html.md

 1. Notes shared with the rest of the company in Slack
 1. Etc.

-## All-directs Zoom Call
+## CEO Skips Zoom Call

-All-directs are a key leadership team that plays a key role in identifying and realizing business opportunities.
-All-directs input is valuable in the lead up to meetings, and all-Direct collaboration is key for cascading efforts that follow.
+CEO Skips are a key leadership team that plays a key role in identifying and realizing business opportunities.
+CEO Skip input is valuable in the lead up to meetings, and CEO Skip collaboration is key for cascading efforts that follow.

 In advance of the offsite, E-group members are expected to connect with their team leadership to identify possible agenda topics, get input into specific topics, and share an overview of what is being discussed.
 The goal is not to waste an opportunity for broader input and insight from the broader leadership team.
-The all-direct team should arrive at our all-directs Zoom call already having an understanding of some of key items that were discussed.
+The CEO-Skip team should arrive at our CEO Skip Zoom call already having an understanding of some of key items that were discussed.

-In the week following the Offsite, there is a 50-minute Zoom call before 12pm Pacific time for the [All-Directs Group](/company/team/structure/#all-directs){:data-ga-name="all directs"}{:data-ga-location="body"}.
+In the week following the Offsite, there is a 50-minute Zoom call before 12pm Pacific time for the [CEO Skips Group](/company/team/structure/#ceo-skips).
 This time will not work for everyone.
 The meeting will be privately streamed to Unfiltered on YouTube.

 The goal of this call is to communicate: